Summiting Hvannadalshnúkur - A guides perspective

 What steps should I take now?

-If you have even the slightest interest, and would like more information, please get in touch!
-These are trying times for tourism and our sales department will happily help you over phone or email.
-Numbers of guests to the national park will be minimal this season, and so you will have your pick of whichever dates suit you best.
+If you have even the slightest interest and would like more information, please get in touch!
+These are trying times for tourism and our sales department will happily help you over the phone or email.
+The numbers of guests to the national park will be minimal this season, and so you will have your pick of whichever dates suit you best.
 If you have group members unsure of their fitness levels, perhaps book a few weeks into the future and do some hiking beforehand.
-We will provide all mountaineering equipment needed, snowshoes, harnesses, ice axes, crampons, head torches etc. We can also provide waterproof layers and boots if needed.
-You will need to source warm clothing, gloves, polarised sunglasses and a backpack.
-Make sure that you wear any new boots in before arrival as the summit of Hnúkur is not a place to realise you should have bought boots one size larger!
+We will provide all mountaineering equipment needed, snowshoes, harnesses, ice axes, crampons, head torches, etc. We can also provide waterproof layers and boots if needed.
+You will need to source warm clothing, gloves, polarised sunglasses, and a backpack.
+Make sure that you wear any new boots before arrival as the summit of Hnúkur is not a place to realize you should have bought boots one size larger!

 You will certainly have earned it!

 Ben is from Wellington in New Zealand but has travelled and guided extensively around the world.
 He has always had literary aspirations and has an eclectic body of work ranging from writing horoscopes for a Spanish newspaper to publishing academic essays to penning verses in the world of UK Battle Rap.
 He is first and foremost a guide but is happy to be writing for the company blog during the Coronavirus crisis.
 He is climbing the walls of his London flat in anticipation of getting back onto the ice and hopes to see you there.

 Subscribe to the Icelandic Mountain Guides Blog

 Outdoor adventure in Iceland is our specialty.
 Subscribe to our free monthly newsletter to learn when to go, what to do and where to have the best adventures in Iceland.